Thursday, August 13, 2015

 American Legion - Post 58

 The American Legion is the largest veterans' organization in the United States.
-It seeks to advance the aims and interest of all veterans.
+It seeks to advance the aims and interests of all veterans.
 The Legion has 16,000 local posts.
 Each year the American Legion sponsors over 3,000 baseball and other athletic teams, 3,600 Boy Scout Troops; also, national high school oratory contests to promote the study of the U.S. Constitution and the Bill of Rights.

-2009 ~August 11-14 Meadow's Physical Therapy & McWane Center Birmingham, Al
+2009 ~Aug 11-14 Meadow's Physical Therapy & McWane Center Birmingham, Al

 Meadow at the RMH

-Meadow at Dino dig at the McWane Center
+Meadow at Dino dig at the McWane Center.

-Meadow is having physical therapy at Children's Outpatient Center PT & OT Hearing & Speech located at 1208 3rd Avenue Birmingham from August 11-14.
+Meadow is having physical therapy at Children's Outpatient Center PT & OT Hearing & Speech, located at 1208 3rd Avenue, Birmingham, from August 11-14.

 where we will be staying for the next few days.

-For lunch, we walked to Captain D’s which was just a block away.
+For lunch, we walked to Captain D's, which was just a block away.

 Meadow loves to fish.

-We rode to the YMCA where both Lora and I worked out.
+We rode to the YMCA, where both Lora and I worked out.

 We put Meadow in Child Watch at the YMCA.